stevavoliajvar/stop_cloudflare/PEOPLE.md

 "jobscore is blocking me.
 Maybe an advanced AI to screen candidates by browser signature ;)" by @[utsengar](https://twitter.com/utsengar/status/636684259529388032)

+"I wanted to tweet a pic about how overwhelmed with mail I am right now but it is #Cloudflare blocked so I'll just tweet #dontblocktor again." by @[shiromarieke](https://twitter.com/shiromarieke/status/707509515260973057)

 "why does a 403 response state we banned access because of browser signature?" by @[friedcell](https://twitter.com/friedcell/status/562634060057821185)

 "I would have to whitelist pretty much my entire readership.
 It is banning based on "browser signature"" by @[skinnypupp](https://twitter.com/skinnypupp/status/113637917741678592)